By: Justin Martinez (@JTheSportsDude)

 There seemed to be an underlying method to the madness.
 The two lopsided deals did clear up cap space for New York.
 Now all they had to do was get a good, young player in the draft and then sign a star in the offseason to play alongside Carmelo Anthony.

-Now it was time to bring in those big-name free agents in the offseason that Jackson was talking about.
-The team had its eyes on game changers like LaMarcus Aldridge and Dwight Howard — someone to dominate the paint.
+Now it was time to bring in those big-name free agents in the offseason that Jackson promised.
+The team had its eyes on game changers like LaMarcus Aldridge and Dwight Howard — players who could dominate the paint.

 It didn’t happen.